 If Windows no longer functions or you experience a hard drive crash, then you can use a system image to bring back not only your data but also all your programs and settings.

 It is better to restore a system image than have to reinstall Windows.
 The long process of updating and installing all the programs can take a bit of time.

 I put together a tutorial on How to Create a System Image Backup in Windows 7 that you can follow along to create your system image.

-Now you must decide how often to manually back up your data.
+Now you must decide how often to back up your data manually.
 Whether it is daily or weekly, it’s a decision best left to you.
 I would, at the very least, create a system image weekly.

 If you would like to automate this process, then consider using Windows Backup and Restore program.

-If you found this tutorial helpful, please share it or hit Like so others can benefit from it.
+If you found this tutorial helpful, let others know about it.